Purpose of Capacity Planning

 Understand the current infrastructure's operational status

-- Measure the load characteristics of each architectural component (e.g., web servers, databases, storage) that make up the application and compare them with performance requirements.
+Measure the load characteristics of each architectural element that makes up the application (Web servers, DB, storage, etc.) and compare them with performance requirements.

 -